unoplatform/uno/doc/articles/features/web-authentication-broker.md

 NOTES:

-* Your IFrame control should be present in the VisualTree or the user won't see anything.
+* The IFrame control should be present in the visual tree or the user won't see it.
 * If you want to use a _silent_ `<iframe>`, you don't need to create a control, you can simply use the `WebAuthenticationOptions.SilentMode` as first parameter to `WebAuthenticationBroker.AuthenticateAsync()`.